center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r4/README.md

 | `x_mitre_family` | string | The family to which the control belongs. |
 | `x_mitre_priority` | string | The priority of the control.
 Control enhancements inherit this value from their parent control. |

-## Mapping NIST 800-53 revision 4 to ATT&CK
+## Mapping NIST 800-53 Revision 4 to ATT&CK

 Scoping decisions and mapping methodology for NIST 800-53 revision 4 controls are decoumented below.
 The mapping methodology for NIST 800-53 revision 4 controls builds upon and refines the overall [security control framework mapping methodology](/docs/mapping_methodology.md).